emfcamp/badge-2024-documentation/docs/technical-reference/hexpansions.md

 Hexpansions have a default hexagonal size and shape, but may extend outside the specified shape within documented constraints

 There will be mechanical mounting posts for hexpansions to attach to the baseboard with 2mm screws.
-This is only necessary if the nodules are expected to experience mechanical load
+This is only necessary if the hexpansions are expected to experience mechanical load